-Contract value (or additional contract value where approval is being sought pursuant to paragraphs 50.1 (e) and (f) Authorised person < £100,000 Corporate Head of Service within whose area of responsibility the contract falls < £250,000 Strategic Director and Section 151 Officer £250,000 Cabinet Member / Cabinet
+Contract value (or additional contract value where approval is being sought pursuant to paragraphs 50.1 (e) and (f) Authorised person < £100,000 Corporate Head of Service within whose area of responsibility the contract falls >£100,000 up to £250,000 Strategic Director or Section 151 Officer £250,000 Cabinet Member / Cabinet

-- 50.3 CPRs cannot be waived where the contract value is in excess of the relevant Public Procurement threshold. - 50.4 A waiver of CPRs may not be sought retrospectively, unless it can be demonstrated to be essential for reasons of business continuity or recovery. - 50.5 A request to waive CPRs must be made in writing (using the Exception Form) to the Service Lead Corporate Support in the first instance, who will review the request and endorse if appropriate and then seek approval from the person authorised under CPR 41.2.
-The request must be accompanied by full reasons as to why the waiver is required, together with evidence and supporting information to demonstrate that the issue of the waiver will not prevent best value being obtained. - 50.6 Any decision to waive CPRs must be made in writing by the person authorised under Procedure Rules 41.2 and no action shall be taken to enter into the contract until such time as a request has been submitted and properly approved. - 50.7 If any approval to waive these CPRs falls within the key decision criteria, then that procedure must be also be followed. - 50.8 The Council is subject to legal requirements to ensure fair competition for contracts of a value exceeding UK Public Procurement thresholds and subject to obligations under EU treaty to ensure that all contracts are awarded having regard to the need to avoid any action that is discriminatory, improper or which distorts competition.
+- 52.3 In very limited circumstances and in accordance with the relevant legislation, CPRs can be waived when the contract value is in excess of the relevant UK Public Procurement threshold.
+A waiver of CPRs may not be sought retrospectively, unless it can be demonstrated to be essential for reasons of business continuity or recovery. - 52.4 A request to waive CPRs must be made in writing (using the Exception Form) to the Service Lead Corporate Support in the first instance, who will review the request and endorse if appropriate and then seek approval from the person authorised under CPR 52.2.
+The request must be accompanied by full reasons as to why the waiver is required, together with evidence and supporting information to demonstrate that the issue of the waiver will not prevent best value being obtained. - 52.5 Any decision to waive CPRs must be made in writing by the person authorised under CPR 52.2 and no action shall be taken to enter into the contract until such time as a request has been submitted and properly approved. - 52.6 If any approval to waive these CPRs falls within the key decision criteria, then that procedure must also be followed. - 52.7 The Council is subject to legal requirements to ensure fair competition for contracts of a value exceeding UK Public Procurement thresholds and to ensure that all contracts are awarded having regard to the need to avoid any action that is discriminatory, improper or which distorts competition.
 It is therefore expected that the waiver of these Contract Procedure Rules will be limited.

-- 51 Contract Disputes and Claims - 51.1 Planning, relationship management, risk management and active contract management should be used to keep contract disputes to a minimum.
+- 53. Contract Disputes and Claims - 53.1 Planning, relationship management, risk management and active contract management should be used to keep contract disputes to a minimum.
 The dispute resolution procedure set out in the Contract should be followed in the event of a contract dispute arising.
-The Service Lead - Legal shall be informed of a contractual dispute and claim. - 52 Contract Exit - 52.1 An Exit Plan, which can cover one or more Contracts, must be prepared for every Contract well in advance of contract expiry.
-It is recommended that this should be put in place at least 6 months in advance in order to allow for the approvals and pre-planning process and any re-procurement. - 53 Retention of Contractual Documents - 53.1 All procurement documentation (successful or unsuccessful) and contracts must be kept in accordance with the Council's adopted Records Retention Policy. - 54 Concessions - 54.1 Concession contracts are defined in the Concession Contracts Regulations 2016 and these regulations apply to concessions with a value exceeding approximately five million pounds inc VAT and can be found here: http://www.legislation.gov.uk/uksi/2016/273/introduction/made - 54.2 Officers should note that if the resulting contract would be a mix of services, works and a concession, the PCR2015 shall apply. - 54.3 When letting concessions, you must comply with the Concession Contracts Regulations 2016 where they apply.
-If there is any inconsistency between the CPRs and these regulations, the regulations apply. - 54.4 Officers shall consult the Service Lead Corporate Support or Service Lead Legal if a contract may fall within the Concession Contracts Regulations 2016.
-Threshold amounts for establishing the value of concession contracts are also set out in Regulation 9 of the Concession Contracts Regulations 2016. - 55 Contracts outside any of the above provisions in the CPR

-55.1 Approval for a contract falling outside any of the above provisions, inclusive of property and grant agreements or where there is an element of uncertainty, shall abide by the provisions of this Constitution, in particular Article 14 (Decision Making) and authority is by the following persons:
+The Service Lead Legal shall be informed of a contractual dispute and claim. - 54.
+Contract Exit by Natural Expiry - 54.1 An Exit Plan, which can cover one or more Contracts, must be prepared for every Contract well in advance of contract expiry.
+It is recommended that this should be put in place at least 6 months in advance in order to allow for the approvals and pre-planning process and any re-procurement. - 54.2 On contract expiry a notice must be published in accordance with the relevant legislation see CPR 28 and CPR 29 and guidance from the Procurement Team. - 55.
+Retention of Contractual Documents - 55.1 All procurement documentation (successful or unsuccessful) and contracts must be kept in accordance with the Council's adopted Records Retention Policy. - 56.
+Contracts outside any of the above provisions in the CPRs - 56.1 Approval for a contract falling outside any of the above provisions, inclusive of property and grant agreements or where there is an element of uncertainty, shall abide by the provisions of this Constitution, in particular Article 14 (Decision Making) and authority is by the following persons: